-- Input the address you wish to send to.
-Please note that this address (regardless of the exchange network) must accept Monero as a payment option.
+- Input the address you wish to send it to.
+This address (regardless of the exchange network) must accept Monero as a payment option.

 - Input the exact amount you wish to send.

 - Select the degree of privacy you want for the transaction.
-Big ring size equals a big transaction charge.
+A big ring size equals a big transaction charge.

 - Hit the “Send Payment” tab, and that’s it!